alexejsailer/git-analytics/README.md

 # git-analytics
-This is the sourcecode to my git-analytics-docker project
+This will get the source code to my git-analytics-docker project